ReShift-Tools/ReShift-Tools.github.io/docs/QADE-Basics/Missions/Creating Custom Nodes.md

 <br/>

 ## Adding Functionality
-Mission Objectives work the same way as blueprints! you can add functionality to create your own Objectives.
+Mission Objectives work the same way as blueprints!
+You can add functionality to create your own Objectives.

 ### On Execute Event Node
-The On Execute Event will be called when the objective starts this is where you can start your logic for the objective.
+The On Execute Event will be called when the objective starts and this is where you can start your logic for the objective.

 ![ObjectiveStartEvent](/img/QadeBasics/CustomNodes/StartObjectiveEvent.png)

 ### Completing/Finishing Objectives
-To be able to finish/complete an objective you will need to call the Finish Function as this sends a signal to the mission system that this objective has been finished.
+To finish/complete an objective you will need to call the Finish Function as this sends a signal to the mission system that this objective has been finished.

 ![ObjectiveFinish](/img/QadeBasics/CustomNodes/FinishFunction.png)

 ### Fail a Objective
-If you want to add the option to fail an objective you need to enable it by doing the following:
+If you want to add the option to fail an objective, you need to enable it by doing the following:
 1. Going to the Class Defaults.
 2. Enable Can Fail Objective.